rust-lang/docs.rs/README.md

 ##### I see the error `/opt/rustwide/cargo-home/bin/cargo: cannot execute binary file: Exec format error` when running builds.

 You are most likely not on a Linux platform.
 Running builds directly is only supported on `x86_64-unknown-linux-gnu`.
-On other platforms you can use the `docker compose run web build [...]` workaround described above.
+On other platforms you can use the `docker compose run --rm builder-a build [...]` workaround described above.

 See [rustwide#41](https://github.com/rust-lang/rustwide/issues/41) for more details about supporting more platforms directly.